heisslaura/fallstudie/README.md

 **Top plot – Alpha rarefaction curve**
 Shows how alpha diversity changes with increasing sampling depth.
-*  Note: `asv-alpha-rarefaction.qzv`and `otu-alpha-rarefaction.qzv` can be viewed at https://view.qiime2.org

 - Curves that *level off* → sequencing depth likely sufficient.
 - Curves that *do not level off* → possible undersampling or sequencing noise.